resiprocate/resiprocate/resip/recon/readme_Kurento.txt

   See the logging parameters in the file:
     /etc/default/kurento-media-server

+  The default logging levels are selected for production use and don't provide sufficient information for problems encountered in development.

   For example, to log absolutely everything, comment out other GST_DEBUG lines and use the following but beware that a single media stream generates so much logging that it can create latency for the media